jamespedid/her-how-the-internet-works/exercise-1/README.md

 socket.write(output); // writes the reply back to the client.
 ```

-The only thing we have left to do is actually listen to the server
+The only thing we have left to do is actually listen to the server.

 ```javascript
 server.listen(EightballServerPort);